Frequently Asked Questions

 Understanding Application-Consistent Backups in Azure

-Learn how they differ from crash-consistent backups and how to better automate the process in Azure for maximum protection and faster recovery.
+Learn how they differ from crash-consistent backups and how to better automate the process.

 When it comes to backing up your Azure workloads, not all backup types are created equal.
 Today, we’re diving deep into application-consistent backups – what they are, how they work, and why they matter for your recovery strategy.